JihyeMooon/Moon_Speech_Analysis_Software/README.md

 This program **detects speech endpoints using energy/zero crossing rate**, computes various speech features, including Jitter, Shimmer, and high-order statistics, and detects pathological speeches based on a pre-trained decision tree model **(a simple machine learning model!)**.

-## Code Share
-For now, this GitHub repository provides C++ source code (compatible with MFC) for **only the real-time speech data recording and speech end-point detection parts**.
+For now, I share C++ codes (compatible with MFC) for **only the real-time speech data recording and speech end-point detection parts**.
 If you have any questions, please contact me at **husky.jihye.moon@gmail.com**.

 ## Reference